JemimaAnsaaku/JemTheDefender/CyberPsychisBorn/12-Web-works.md

 - A shopping cart (unique items per user)
 - Search results (change based on what you type)

+These changes to what you end up seeing are being done in what is called the BACKEND with the use of programming and scripting languages. it is called backend because what is being done is all done behing the scenes. you cant view the website's html source and see everything happening in the backend, while the html is the result of processing FROM the back end.
+Everything you see from the browser is front end.
 ### Databases

 often websites will need a way of storing information for their users. webservers can communicate with databases to store and recall data from them. databases can range from just a simple plain text file up to complex clusters of multiple servers providing speed and resilience.
 I will come across some common databses MySQL, MSSQL, MongoDB, Postgres and more - each with a specific feature.